 If you’re thinking about having a baby in Luxembourg, here is everything you need to know about the process, from prenatal care to registering the birth.

 This guide covers the following topics:

-- An overview of pregnancy and childbirth in Luxembourg
+- An overview of having a baby in Luxembourg

 - Accessing maternity services